 Don’t have a website?
 There are 11 reasons why your small business needs one now.

 You need to have a website unless you are a small business owner not interested in expanding your brand.
-Building a business website or e-commerce store these days is easier that don’t have a website?
+Building a business website or e-commerce store these days is easy that it really doesn’t make sense for your business to not have a website.
 There are 11 reasons why your small business needs one now.

 You need to have a website unless you are a small business owner not interested in expanding your brand.
 Building a business website or e-commerce store these days is easier than ever.
 It doesn’t cost a lot of money, you don’t need to learn how to code or design, your online store is not limited to business hours, and it’s one of the best free advertising methods.

 Social media can be challenging when it comes to influencing what people say, but you can affect public perception by developing your own narrative through your business’ website.
 A company blog enables business owners to get their message, mission, and story to their desired demographic quicker than you can with traditional print advertisements or brochures sent via letters.

 Due to the high wages of workers, it doesn’t make sense to have consumer-facing staff working 24/7.
 A website doesn’t meet someone manning it at all hours of the morning but will still provide your business with the ability to explain to your customers your products or services at 4 am.
 The only cost?
 The upfront cost of setting it up and ongoing maintenance/hosting fees.
 Compare that with the minimum wage of keeping an employee on for 24 hours and it is a no brainer!
 Not sure how to build your own website?
 Sitelabs has an Australian team of website designers to help get your business up and running.